 acid + base → salt + water

-This kind of reaction is called as neutralization, due to the solution which is made neutral.
+This kind of reaction is called neutralization, due to the solution which is made neutral.
 Phosphoric acid, Sulfuric acid, nitric acid are all examples of oxyacids.

-Ammonia is a chemical compound and a colorless gas which is around one-half denser as that of air at ordinary room temperatures and also pressures.
+Ammonia is a chemical compound and a colourless gas which is around one-half denser as that of air at ordinary room temperatures and also pressures.
 Ammonia tends to form the minute proportion of the earth’s atmosphere; this gas is also found in some of the volcanic gases and also forms as a product of the decomposition of the vegetable and animal matter.
 It is also called as alkaline air and even as the volatile alkali.

 The boiling point of ammonia is about −33.35 °C and is said to freeze at about −77.7 °C. The high heat of its vaporization is handled as a liquid in the form of thermally insulated containers.
-The molecules of ammonia have trigonal pyramid shape having three hydrogen atoms and a unshared pair of the electrons which are attached to the atom of nitrogen.
+The molecules of ammonia have trigonal pyramid shape having three hydrogen atoms and an unshared pair of the electrons which are attached to the atom of nitrogen.

 It is a type of polar molecule that is associated due to strong hydrogen intermolecular bonding.
 Ammonia is said to have a dielectric constant of 22 at −34 °C [−29 °F] which is lower than that of water, hence its serves better as a solvent for all the organic materials.
-It has the self-ionizing property, although it is less than that of water.
+It has a self-ionizing property, although it is less than that of water.